Department of Molecular Microbiology and Immunology

 MMI 7316.
 Doctoral Dissertation.
 (0-0) 6 Credit Hours.

 Prerequisite: Admission to the Molecular Microbiology and Immunology Ph.D. program.
 This course allows students to perform laboratory-based research under the direction of a Molecular Microbiology and Immunology faculty member.
 Students will receive mentoring and training in the areas of experimental design, experimentation, data acquisition, data analysis, and presentation (oral/written).
 May be repeated for credit, but no more than 6 hours may be applied to the Doctoral degree.
-Differential Tuition: $50.
-Course Fees: GS01 $30; IUB2 $10.
+This course has Differential Tuition.
+Course Fee: GS01 $30; IUB2 $10.

 Prerequisite: Admission to the Molecular Microbiology and Immunology Ph.D. program.
 This courses allows students to perform laboratory-based research under the direction of a Molecular Microbiology and Immunology faculty member.
 Students will receive mentoring and training in the areas of experimental design, experimentation, data acquisition, data analysis, and presentation (oral/written).
 May be repeated for credit, but no more than 6 hours may be applied to the Doctoral degree.
-Differential Tuition: $100.
+This course has Differential Tuition.
 Course Fees: GS01 $60; IUB2 $10.